nononovak/otwadvent2018-ctfwriteup/day6.md

 b'\n\x08aabbccdd\x10\x01\x1a\rinnerResponse'
 ```

-From this it takes some short analysis to see that each 'element' in the protobuf array is roughly 1 bytes type (including the type and ID), 1 byte length (if a variable length type), variable length data.
+From this it takes some short analysis to see that each 'element' in the protobuf array is roughly 1 byte type (including the type and ID), 1 byte length (if a variable length type), and variable length data.
 Since the `innerRequest` will be the type we end up sending later and `innerResponse` is used in the explanation later, the breakdown for that protobuf is:

 ```